Jump directly to page content

 EU/Europe

-The EU/Europe Division analyses the core challenges of the European Union and Europe.
-It focuses on policy fields, processes and interests that shape the inward and outward activities of the European Union and its member states.
+The research division EU/Europe analyses the core challenges facing the European Union and Europe.
+Research focuses on policy areas, processes and concerns that shape the internal and external action of the European Union and its member states.

 Back